Industrialisation: Social consequences

-Urbanisation
+Industrialisation (Urbanisation)

 As the Industrial Revolution was a shift from the agrarian society, people migrated from villages in search of jobs to places where factories were established.
-This shifting of rural people led to urbanization and increase in the population of towns.
+This shifting of rural people led to urbanisation and an increase in the population of towns.
 The concentration of labour in factories has increased urbanisation and the size of settlements, to serve and house the factory workers.

 Exploitation

-China

-China, along with many other areas of the world run by industrialisation, has been affected by the world's never ending rise of supply and demand.
-With the largest population in the world, China has become one of the main exporters of household items and appliances.

 Changes in family structure

 Family structure changes with industrialisation.
 Sociologist Talcott Parsons noted that in pre-industrial societies there is an extended family structure spanning many generations who probably remained in the same location for generations.
 In industrialised societies the nuclear family, consisting of only parents and their growing children, predominates.
 Families and children reaching adulthood are more mobile and tend to relocate to where jobs exist.
 Extended family bonds become more tenuous.
+One of the most important criticisms of industrialisation is that it caused children to stay away from home for many hours and to use them as cheap workers in factories.

+By region

+East Asia

+Between the early 1960s and 1990s, the Four Asian Tigers (Hong Kong, Singapore, South Korea, and Taiwan) underwent rapid industrialisation and maintained exceptionally high growth rates.